arcorion/paycon/README.md

 ## Installation/Requirements

-To install, you can either clone this package or just download the paycon.py file.
+To install, you can either clone this package or just download the raw paycon.py file.
 Usage is typically something like:

     python paycon.py 40000